splunk/observability-workshop/content/en/s4r/1-workshop-goals/_index.md

 ##### 1. Introduction

 The goal of this workshop is to experience an issue and use Splunk Observability Cloud to troubleshoot and identify the root cause.
-For this, we have provided a complete microservices based application running in Kubernetes that has been instrumented to send **metrics, traces, and logs** to Splunk Observability Cloud.
+For this, we have provided a complete microservices-based application running in Kubernetes that has been instrumented to send **metrics, traces, and logs** to Splunk Observability Cloud.

 ##### 2. OpenTelemetry